User0k/webtales.dev/public/posts/add-eslint-custom-rule/index.md

 ---

 While ESLint is a fantastic tool that has a large [collection of rules](https://eslint.org/docs/latest/rules/), you might also be thinking about creating your own custom rule and configuring it.
-However, before proceeding, it\`s wise to check if ESLint already has a rule for you.
+However, before proceeding, it's wise to check if ESLint already has a rule for you.
 Really.
 Many people think that they need to create a custom rule or plugin for their team before exploring the existing ones.
-While creating a custom rule isn\`t as complicated as it may seem, it may be more profitable to utilize existing, well-tested rules.
+While creating a custom rule isn't as complicated as it may seem, it may be more profitable to utilize existing, well-tested rules.

 ## Initializing a properly structured project

-Alright, let's say you haven\`t discovered a suitable rule or simply want to practice with rule creation.
-If you\`re using ESLint 9, you must follow the specific name convention and file structure in your plugin.
+Alright, let's say you haven't discovered a suitable rule or simply want to practice with rule creation.
+If you're using ESLint 9, you must follow the specific name convention and file structure in your plugin.
 Yes, you [have to create a plugin](https://github.com/eslint/eslint/commit/4940cc5c4903a691fe51d409137dd573c4c7706e) in order to implement your own custom rule.

 <note-success>
-Notice that if you\`re using ESLint 8 or earlier, you may try to use a `--rulesdir` flag to direct ESLint to your custom rule located in a specific directory.
-This allows you to skip creating a plugin if you don\`t need it and [jump into the rule creation](#starting-to-create-your-own-rule).
+Notice that if you're using ESLint 8 or earlier, you may try to use a `--rulesdir` flag to direct ESLint to your custom rule located in a specific directory.
+This allows you to skip creating a plugin if you don't need it and [jump into the rule creation](#starting-to-create-your-own-rule).
 <br/>
 For example, your script for the `src` directory could look like this: `"lint": "eslint --rulesdir src rules-folder/your-custom-rule.js"`
 </note-success>